 South Dakota State University takes the health and safety of our students seriously.
 To that end, we are opening the SDSU student testing site in Brookings to all SDSU students free of charge.
 The testing process will remain the same, but students do not need an invite to be tested.
 Testing is voluntary.

-For additional information, please read the COVID-19 Testing Open for Students release.
+For additional testing information, please visit the COVID-19 Testing page.

 Spring 2021 Semester to Proceed as Planned